Dual APIs

 argument (also known as the “data”) in the signatures of the two overloads:

-export declare const map: {// data-last<A, B>(f: (a: A) => B): <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>// data-first<A, E, R, B>(self: Effect<A, E, R>, f: (a: A) => B): Effect<B, E, R>}
+declare const map: { // ┌─── data-last // ▼ <A, B>(f: (a: A) => B): <E, R>(self: Effect<A, E, R>) => Effect<B, E, R> // ┌─── data-first // ▼ <A, E, R, B>(self: Effect<A, E, R>, f: (a: A) => B): Effect<B, E, R>}

 In the first overload, the self

-<A, B>(f: (a: A) => B): <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>
+declare const map: <A, B>( f: (a: A) => B) => <E, R>(self: Effect<A, E, R>) => Effect<B, E, R>

-.
-You pass the Effect
+function.
+You start by passing the Effect

-as the first argument to the pipe
+as the initial argument to pipe

 :

-const mappedEffect = pipe(effect, Effect.andThen(func))
+const mappedEffect = pipe(effect, Effect.map(func))

-pipe(effect, Effect.andThen(func1), Effect.andThen(func2), ...)
+pipe(effect, Effect.map(func1), Effect.map(func2), ...)

 In the second overload, the self

-<A, E, R, B>(self: Effect<A, E, R>, f: (a: A) => B): Effect<B, E, R>
+declare const map: <A, E, R, B>( self: Effect<A, E, R>, f: (a: A) => B) => Effect<B, E, R>

-This variant doesn't require the pipe
+This form doesn’t require pipe

-function.
-Instead, you can directly pass the Effect
+.
+Instead, you provide the Effect

-as the first argument to the Effect.andThen
+directly as the first argument:

-const mappedEffect = Effect.andThen(effect, func)
+const mappedEffect = Effect.map(effect, func)

 .